 Arguably, embracing a lean manufacturing model can allow you to consolidate your operations.
 By removing the unnecessary components and highlighting harmonious productivity, you can improve your process in numerous ways and deliver high-quality products within a shorter period of time.
 This isn’t the only reason to consider this method, however.

 The reality is that a lean manufacturing philosophy can actually help you to retain and attract employees.
-Engaged employees are actually quite rare, as a study cited by the Post-Lean Institute revealed that only one-third of employees surveyed worldwide can be considered to be highly engaged with their work.
+Engaged employees are actually quite rare, as a Gallup report revealed that only 32% of employees surveyed worldwide can be considered to be engaged with their work.
 Job contribution and job satisfaction are the main components of employee engagement, meaning that employees need to feel like they are getting a substantial amount out of their jobs and putting a lot into them.
 There needs to be a balance between both of these components in order for workers to feel invested in their jobs.
 If they feel confident they’re making a difference due to their contributions and they’re being recognized for it, they’re more likely to stay with their employer for a longer period of time.

 Lean manufacturing can actually make a huge difference here.
 Because it’s about the productivity of the entire company rather than each individual worker, employees are more likely to be invested in the work they do and know how it impacts everyone else at work (and the business as a whole).
 This can support feelings of empowerment and collaboration, both of which are essential for employee retention.
 Employee morale also tends to increase with a lean operations model, which can permeate the entire company and allow workers to feel happier and healthier overall.